agude/agude.github.io/_drafts/2022-12-01-switrs_pedestrian_incidents_on_halloween.md

 [by_hour_plot]: {{ file_dir }}/pedestrian_incidents_by_hour_on_halloween.svg

-Just like we saw in the "all days" data, weekdays [have two large commute peaks and a school pickup peak][last_post_hbh].
-There is a large increase in the number of collisions around 18:00 on both days which is likely due to a combination of darkness making it hard for drivers to see pedestrians and trick-or-treating bring more people out walking.
-This data supports Walker's observation that commute traffic causes a large increase in pedestrian incidents.
+As we saw in the data for all dates, weekdays [have two major peaks in collisions during the morning and evening commutes, as well as a peak during school pickup times][last_post_hbh].
+Examining the data for Halloween specifically, we see that when it falls on a weekday the three expected peaks (morning and evening commutes, and school pick-up) are present, but there is also a fourth peak at 18:00, likely due to a combination of darkness making it difficult for drivers to see pedestrians and trick-or-treating bringing more people out walking.
+This data supports Walker's observation that commuter traffic contributes significantly to the number of pedestrian incidents.

+[last_post_hbh]: {% post_url 2022-11-10-switrs_pedestrian_incidents_by_date %}#hour-by-hour

 ## Fatality Rates

-But Walker actually makes a very specific claim: that fatalities involving children increase on Halloweens that are on weekdays.
-So does it?
-To check we need to look at the fatality rate instead of just counts because the number of people driving and walking changes year-by-year and using the rate helps to normalize some of this out.
-Here is a plot of the fatality rates for each year's Halloween, separated into weekday and weekend:
+But Walker makes a very specific claim: that fatalities involving children increase on weekday Halloweens.
+Does the data support this claim?
+To find out, we need to look at the fatality rate instead of the total number of fatalities because the number of people driving and walking changes year-by-year and using the rate helps to normalize some of this variation.
+Below is a plot of the fatality rates for each year's Halloween, separated into weekday and
+weekend:

 [![Fatality rate for pedestrians per year on Halloween separated by weekday vs weekend.][fatality_plot]][fatality_plot]

 [fatality_plot]: {{ file_dir }}/pedestrian_fatality_rate_by_day_type_on_halloween.svg

-This is all pedestrians, not just children.
-By eye, the distributions look pretty similar.
-A [Mann--Whitney U test][mwut] confirms with a _p_-value of 0.93; not significantly different.
+The data above includes all pedestrian fatalities, not just those involving children.
+At first glance, the distributions for weekday and weekend Halloween fatalities appear similar.
+A [Mann--Whitney U test][mwut] confirms this, with a _p_-value of 0.93, indicating that the difference between the two is not statistically significant.

-But what about children (pedestrians under 18)?
-Here is that data:
+But what about children alone (defined as pedestrians under 18)?
+Here is that
+data:

 [mwut]: https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test